vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

     s: ( _~number _0&1 ) Your number is odd.

 `?` can be used in two ways.
-As a comparison operator, it allows you to see if the item on the left side is a member of a set on the right.
+As a comparison operator, it allows you to see if the item on the left side is a member of a set (or JSON array) on the right.
 E.g.

     u: ( _~propername?~bands )